abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 It's a set of instructions to solve a problem/perform a task

-> or: It's a step-by-step procedure for performing some task in a finite amount of time
+> **Data structures are just saving memory, and Algorithms are just actions taken on that memory**

 - We use Big O to analyze the performance of an algorithm (how fast it is, how much memory it takes up, etc.)
-- It's not enough to know how long an algorithm takes to run—you need to know how the running time increases as the list size increases. hat’s where Big O notation comes in.
+- It's not enough to know how long an algorithm takes to run—you need to know how the running time increases as the input size increases.
+That’s where Big O notation comes in.
-- Algorithm speed isn’t measured in seconds, but in growth of the number of operations.
+- Algorithm speed isn’t measured in seconds, but in **growth of the number of operations**.

 ---

-## Algorithm Analysis (Big-Oh)
+## Algorithm Analysis (Big-O)

-**Big O:** It tells us how time scales with respect to some input variables
+**Big O:** It tells us how time scales with respect to some input size.
+(How well/fast a problem is solved)

-> It tells us **How well/fast a problem is solved**, it's the language we use to telling (how the runtime of an algorithm grows as the inputs grow)

 - **Big O** doesn't tell you the speed in **seconds**.
-Big O notation lets you compare the **number of operations**.
-It tells you how fast the algorithm grows.
+Big O notation tells you how fast the algorithm grows.
   - we don't use `seconds` because:
     - different machines will record different times for the same algorithm
     - the same machine will record different times for the same algorithm if it runs at different times of the day
   - We don't use `steps / num of operations` because:
     - different operations take different amounts of time
     - same operation can be implemented to take different amounts of time, e.g. `for loop` vs `while loop`
-    - we want to talk about the **growth rate** of an algorithm, not the **speed** of the algorithm
+    - Experiments can be done only on a limited set of test inputs; hence, they leave out the running times of inputs not included in the experiment (and these inputs may be important)

 > So, to study the running time of an algorithm, we need to know the **growth rate** of the number of operations in the algorithm as the input size grows, and not the actual number of operations for a specific input size.

-- `O(n)` -> `n` is the number of operations an algorithm will make
-- `O(log(n))` -> `log(n)` is the number of operations an algorithm will make
-- `O(n^2)` -> `n^2` is the number of operations an algorithm will make
-- Many `Big O` times don't use `n` as it's just a variable and any letter will do, but it's still the number of operations an algorithm will make
+- Many `Big O` notations don't use `n` as it's just a variable and any letter will do, but it's still the number of operations an algorithm will make
   ![big o](./img/big-o-1.png)

 > Why we use it?